- Position: Lecturer (Assistant Professor) of Marketing

 Dr. Banerjee’s research has been published in Journal of Marketing (2015 and 2020), Journal of Product Innovation Management (2019), International Marketing Review (2018), Journal of Management Inquiry (2017) and Journal of Business Research (2017).

 Dr. Banerjee's 2015 article in Journal of Marketing, was a finalist for the prestigious 2016 Marketing Science Institute/H. Paul Root Award for significant contribution to the advancement of the practice of marketing.
 This article is also a finalist for the 2020 Sheth Foundation Journal of Marketing Award.
-This Journal of Marketing article received media mentions in Wall Street Journal, Economic Times, Science Daily, Cambridge Judge Business School webpage, Warwick Business School webpage and was featured as a cover article of Warwick Business School Core Magazine.
+This Journal of Marketing article received media mentions in Economic Times, Business Standard, Phys.org, One India, Science Daily, India Empire, India TV News, SME Times, EurekAlert!, Times Ascent, BizEd, Prweb, Cambridge Judge Business School webpage, Cambridge Business Magazine, Warwick Business School webpage and was featured as a cover article of Warwick Business School Core Magazine.

 Dr. Banerjee’s 2020 article in Journal of Marketing addresses an interesting and recent phenomena of Improvised Marketing Interventions in Social Media.
 This paper empirically tests the phenomena using a multi-method approach of synthetic control, longitudinal data analysis, laboratory experiments, and Fama-French Five Factor Model for estimating stock returns.
-A summary of this article can be found on the webpage of American Marketing Association and the research and innovation blog of Leeds University Business School.
+A summary of this article can be found on the webpage of American Marketing Association; on INSEAD Knowledge; on the blog of Imperial College Business School; on the research and innovation blog of Leeds University Business School and on the Marketing News of Leeds University Business School.
+Slides for this article can be found here.

 Prior to joining Leeds University Business School, Dr. Banerjee was an Assistant Professor at Warwick Business School.
 Dr. Banerjee received his PhD from Judge Business School, University of Cambridge and was a visiting scholar for a year at the Marshall School of Business, University of Southern California, Los Angeles.
 He also holds an MSc in International Marketing Management (with distinction) from Leeds University Business School, University of Leeds; an MBA from Xavier Institute of Management, Bhubaneswar, India and a Bachelors Degree in Chemical Engineering from Jadavpur University, Kolkata, India.
 During his MSc and PhD in the UK, Dr. Banerjee received several scholarships like the Cambridge Commonwealth Trust Scholarship, British Petroleum Scholarship, Smuts Memorial Scholarship and the Maurice Keyworth Scholarship.